-I was adamant that chain hotels simply had to be cleaner as they must have an army of cleaning staff poised and ready to scrub away any remnants of the previous guests.
-I hadn’t quite considered that more rooms means there’s less time cleaners have in each room, therefore you’ll probably find at least some smears.
+One of the other B&B myths was that I was adamant that chain hotels simply had to be cleaner.
+They must have an army of cleaning staff poised and ready to scrub away any remnants of the previous guests.
+I hadn’t quite considered that more rooms means there’s less time cleaners have in each room.
 Whereas with less rooms, and a more personal touch, the B&B is probably your best bet for a filth free night.

 Although, unfortunately, I have found that in my experience, B&Bs do have more issues with facilities than hotels.
 In B&Bs we’ve had broken shower doors, dodgy lights and sticky locks, while in hotels we’ve had holes in walls, loose toilet seats and useless heating.
 I would guess it can take a B&B longer to fix a facilities issue due to budgets, but if you’re tactical in your booking, you’re unlikely to find yourself as Stig of the Dump.

 For most B&B owners, their business is their home, and they have a true sense of pride.
-No doubt, there will be rooms that are essentially toilets (and trust me, I’ve stayed in some) but most of them are well kept, and some might even be better looking than your house!
+No doubt, there will be rooms that are essentially toilets (and trust me, I’ve stayed in some) but most of them are well kept.
+Some might even be better looking than your house!

 The breakfast isn’t as good as a hotel’s